chrishantha/sample-java-programs/README.md

 [![Build Status](https://travis-ci.org/chrishantha/sample-java-programs.svg?branch=master)](https://travis-ci.org/chrishantha/sample-java-programs)

-Sample Java Programs - Jatin -Feature
+Sample Java Programs - Jatin -Feature - edit
 ====================

 This repository contains some sample programs.
 All are Maven projects and can be run directly using "java -jar"